HomeBureaucracyOfficers may claim access to records if denied from empanelment at centre

 In a landmark judgment, Uttrakhand High Court has directed central government to show records and documents of decision making to IFS Sanjeev Chaturvedi who was denied empanelment as joint secretary

-A High Court division bench of Uttrakhand headed by Chief Justice Ritu Bahri and Justice Alok Kumar Verma, in case filed by a 2002 batch Forest Service (IFS) officer Sanjeev Chaturvedi, who was denied empanelment as joint secretary in the centre.The court ordered Central Government to provide the IFS officer with documents related to his empanelment.
+A High Court division bench of Uttrakhand headed by Chief Justice Ritu Bahri and Justice Alok Kumar Verma, in case filed by a 2002 batch Forest Service (IFS) officer Sanjeev Chaturvedi, who was denied empanelment as in the centre.The court ordered Central Government to provide the IFS officer with documents related to his empanelment.

 Specifically, the court has directed the respondents to disclose records concerning the process and decision-making of his empanelment at the level of the Joint Secretary, who made the decision on November 15, 2022.